uitsmijter/Documentation/content/interceptor/interceptor.md

 # Interceptor Mode

 Interceptor mode is used within Traefik2 as a middleware authorization controller.
-When a resource is requested the middleware checks if the current user is logged in.
+When a resource is requested, the middleware checks if the current user is logged in.
 If not, the request is redirected to the login page.
-If the user making the request is logged in, then the middleware forwards the request to the requested resource.
+If the user making the request is logged in, the middleware forwards the request to the requested resource.

-> For other ingress controllers support please feel free to [contact](mailto:sales@uitsmijter.io) our development and
+> For support of other ingress controllers, please feel free to [contact](mailto:sales@uitsmijter.io) our development and
 > consulting team.
-We are constantly adding support for other controllers and document them if needed.
+We are constantly adding support for other controllers and documenting them as needed.

 ## Flow